sts10/compound-passphrase-list-safety-checker/readme.markdown

 ## Lingering questions

-1a.
-Given a word list that is not compound-safe, calculate the probability of a compounding (generating a non-safe pair in a passphrase)?
+1. Given a word list that is not compound-safe, calculate the probability of a compounding (generating a non-safe pair in a passphrase)?
-1b.
-Given this probability, does it make sense, or is it useful, to calculate a revised bits-per-word measure of the list?
+2. Given this probability, does it make sense, or is it useful, to calculate a revised bits-per-word measure of the list?
 (For the record I think this would be harmful, but I pose it here for inspiration.)
+3. If a word list has no prefix words, is it definitely compound-safe?
+Assuming yes.